 The Office of Internal Audit was established as a service to both management and the Audit Committee of the Board of Trustees.
-Its purpose is to provide assurance that the internal control systems operate smoothly throughout Touro College and its affiliates.
+Its purpose is to provide assurance that the internal control systems operate smoothly throughout Touro University and its affiliates.
 Feel free to contact us if you have any questions or would like our assistance.

 What we do